hexatomic/hexatomic/docs/dev/src/development/automated-tests/mocking-injected-dependencies.md

 In Eclipse RCP 4 applications, dependency injection is used a lot.
 Testing such classes is much easier by using the [Mockito framework](https://site.mockito.org/) to mock classes or interfaces.
-In the following example, the `IEventBroker` is not actually implemented, but mocked with Mockitos `mock()` method.
+In the following example, the `IEventBroker` is not implemented but mocked with Mockitos `mock()` method.
-It can then be used normally by the class under test, in this case the `ProjectManager` which has a field `events` of the type `IEventBroker`.
+It can then be used normally by the class under test, in this case, the `ProjectManager` which has a field `events` of the type `IEventBroker`.

 ```java